TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 questions to set parameters when you run the model in the terminal mode.
 The parameters and the questions are defined in the `[MODEL_NAME].props.json` file.

-Next I will show you one example to help you understand the general structure/format of the file.
+Before we get into the code, I will show you one example to help you understand the general structure/format of the file.
 `screen on segregation.props.json`
 Let's have a look at the props file of segregation model.
 It is actually a two-layer dictionary.
 The key of outer dictionary is the parameter, and the value is an inner